 However, if I'm a college student or have a part-time job, then my earned income may be less.
 So, if I make $2,500 annually from a part-time position, then my earned income is $2,500 and I can contribute only $2,500 to the Roth IRA.
 This set-up sounds reasonable but I may have access to extra cash, perhaps from savings from previous years or a cash gift from a generous relative that could be invested; still I can only contribute up to the amount of my earned income.There are some exceptions to this general rule and I've explained other classifications of earned income and taxable compensation in another article.

 Further, if I'm married, have a tax status of married filing jointly, and satisfy other restrictions, I don't have to meet this earned income standard myself and can open and fund a Spousal IRA.

-- I can contribute to a Roth IRA only if I meet income restrictions.
+I can contribute directly to a Roth IRA only if I meet income restrictions.